pedro-vr/Getting-data-Course-project/README.md

 Load the data feature, activity info and extract columns named "mean" and "standard_dev".

-Also, modify column names to descriptive.
+Also, modify column names to descriptive labels.

 Extract data by selected columns, and merge x, y(activity) and subject data.

 Replace y(activity) column to it's name by refering activity label.

-Generate 'Tidy Dataset' that consists of the average (mean) of each variable for each subject and each activity.
+Generate the tidy dataset that consists of the average of each variable for each subject and each activity.

-The result is shown in the file tidy_data.txt.
+The final result is saved in a text file named "tidy_data.txt".